• Skip to secondary menu

 Common drugs to manage allergy symptoms include:

 Singulair is used exclusively when no other treatment is effective.
-That is because its side effects include severe mood and behavioral changes like increased suicidal thoughts.
+That is because one of its side effects include severe mood and behavioral changes like increased suicidal thoughts.

 For long-term effects, a great number of people choose immunotherapy.
 This is in the form of injections that can prevent allergy symptoms from bothering one for several years.